maK-/scantastic-tool/README.txt

 ======================

-This tool can be used to store masscan data in elasticsearch, It also allows the output of a directory busting tool to be inserted also.
+This tool can be used to store masscan data in elasticsearch, It allows the output of a directory busting tool to be inserted also.
 All your base are belong to us.

 quickstart: - example usage